 Tubman African American MuseumGeorgia Sports Hall of FameThe largest state sports museum in the country offers 3,000 artifacts, a 205-seat ball park theater, research library, hands-on sports exhibit and a gift shop.
-Highlights sports heroes including Henry Hank Aaron, Wyomia Tyus, Cleveland Brown, Gwen Torrence, Dominic Wilkins, Evander Holyfield & Jackie Robinson.
-Located 301 Cherry Street, (478) 752-1585.Hours: Tuesday - Saturday, 9 am - 5 pmAdmission: Adults $8, Seniors & Students w/ ID $6, Children 6-16 $4, Children 4 years and under Free.
+This interactive museum highlights sports heroes including Henry Hank Aaron, Wyomia Tyus, Cleveland Brown, Gwen Torrence, Dominic Wilkins, Evander Holyfield & Jackie Robinson.
+Located 301 Cherry Street, (478) 752-1585.Hours: Tuesday - Saturday, 9 am - 5 pmAdmission: Adults $8, Seniors & Students w/ ID $6, Children 6-16 $3.50, Children 4 years and under Free.

 View the magnificent 63-foot long mural centerpiece of the museum, "From Africa to America", created by Macon artist Wilfred Stroud.
 This mural presents a visual history of black people from early days in Africa to current leaders and heroes.
 Learn of Harriet Tubman, Martin Luther King Jr., Otis Redding, Ellen Craft, Minnie Smith and many more!
 Georgia's largest African American museum offers fourteen exhibition galleries, a resource center, The Noel Collection and artwork depicting African American art, history and culture.
 Located 340 Walnut Street, (478) 743-8544.

 Hours: Tuesday - Friday 9 am - 5 pm; Saturday, 11 am - 5 pm

 Admission: Adults $8; Adult groups of 15 or more $6; Seniors $6; College Students & Military with ID $5; Children ages 3-17 $4; Children under 2 Free; Members Free.